RutronikSystemSolutions/RDK2_RAB2-CO2_Demo/README.md

 ### Debugging

-If you successfully have imported the example, the debugging configurations are already prepared to be used with a the KitProg3, MiniProg4, or J-link.
+If you have successfully imported the example, the debugging configurations are already prepared to be used with the KitProg3, MiniProg4.
 Open the ModusToolbox perspective and find the Quick Panel.
-Click on the desired debug launch configuration and wait for the programming to  complete and debugging process to start.
+Click on the desired debug launch configuration and wait for the programming to complete and the debugging process to start.

 <img src="images/debugging.png" style="zoom:100%;" />